- Personal data is any information relating to an identifiable person who can be directly or indirectly identified such as name, etc.

 2.2 Google analytics

-When someone visits hertsandessexfertility.com we use a third party service called Google Analytics, to collect standard internet behavioural information and details of visitor patterns.
+When someone visits hertsandessexfertility.com we use a third-party service called Google Analytics, to collect standard internet behavioural information and details of visitor patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
+This information is only processed in a way that does not identify anyone.
 We do not make and do not allow Google to make, any attempt to find out the identities of those visiting our website.

-Like the majority of the active webpages our web pages use “cookies”.
+Like the majority of the active web pages our web pages use “cookies”.
 A cookie is a small file of letters and numbers that we place on your computer or mobile device if you agree.
-These cookies allow us to distinguish differences between visitors and provide to each visitor a good experience when they browse our website, while at the same time help us to improve our website journeys.
+These cookies allow us to distinguish differences between visitors and provide each visitor with a good experience when they browse our website, while at the same time helping us to improve our website journeys.

 2.4 Disabling cookies?